RaphaelK12/pnm-io/README.md

 All code in this repository is released under the [MIT license](https://en.wikipedia.org/wiki/MIT_License).

 ## Usage
-The implementation supports both reading and writing of PPM and PGM images.
+The implementation supports both reading and writing of RGB (PPM) and greyscale (PGM)images.
 We provide some brief usage examples here, additional examples can be found in the [examples](https://github.com/thinks/ppm-io/blob/master/examples/) and [test](https://github.com/thinks/ppm-io/blob/master/test/) folders.

 The examples below demonstrate reading images.
 The functions taking an `std::istream` are the most flexible, since they do not assume that the image is stored on disk.
-Also, these versions are useful for testing since they allow the tests to run in memory which avoids file permission issues.
-However, since images stored on disk are probably the most likely scenario convenience versions are also available.
+These versions are useful for testing since they allow the tests to run in memory which avoids file permission issues.
+However, since images stored on disk are probably the most likely scenario convenience versions that take a file name are also provided.
 ```cpp
 #include <thinks/pnm_io/pnm_io.h>